How can we help you?

 What if I want something more structured than a drop-in session?

 You could either sign up for one of our 6-week Introduction to Ceramics courses, or book a private class.

 How does the private class work?

-These sessions are completely tailored to your needs, so you could have some tuition on the potter’s wheel, try some hand building or sculpture or a combination of techniques.You can book 1 person, or up to 18 in the main studio.
-We can accommodate more people if we split the group over our two studios.
+These sessions are suitable for all abilities, from complete beginners up to competent potters who need a little specialist information and advice.
+The class would be completely tailored to your needs, so you could have some tuition on the potter’s wheel, try some hand building or sculpture or even a combination of techniques.
+It’s all good.

 We don’t live very close, can you finish our pots off for us?

 We can finish, trim, biscuit fire and glaze fire your work for you, box it up and post it to you.
 We can give you an idea of costs when you make your booking.